Faith Development Webinar Series

 - February 2015: Are You Seeking Greater Financial Security?

-The UUA Office of Church Staff Finances (OCSF) offers congregations programs and resources for congregational staff that can help provide greater financial security for you and your family.
-Richard Nugent, Director of Church Staff Finances, and Betsy Gabriel, Compensation Programs Manager, discuss fair compensation, retirement and insurance plans, and aid funds for emergencies.
+Richard Nugent, Director of Church Staff Finances, and Betsy Gabriel, Compensation Programs Manager, discuss fair compensation guidelines, retirement and insurance plans, and aid funds for emergencies that the UUA Office of Church Staff Finances offers congregations.

 - January 2015: UU College of Social Justice (UUCSJ) Transformative Youth Programs